hongcankun/scroll-monitor/readme.md

 ## Extend ScrollMonitor

-The `ScrollMonitor` is flexible and pluggable, this means you can extend `ScrollMonitor` easily if present components can't satisfy your needs, the only thing you should do is register your own `Resolver` to `Monitor`:
+The `ScrollMonitor` is flexible and pluggable, this means you can extend `ScrollMonitor` easily if present components can't satisfy your needs, the only thing you need to do is to register your own `Resolver` to `Monitor`:

 ```javascript
 const customResolver = {